wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-6/README.md

 1. The first `app. set()` command sets the `views` namespace to our `views` folder.
 2. The second `app.set()` command sets the `view engine`, and in our case, we set it to use the `EJS` view engine.

+We configured Express.js to use the `EJS` view engine, created an `EJS` template, and instructed Express.js to `render` the template on the index (/) route.